sphinx-doc/sphinx/doc/extdev/tutorial.rst

 **Config**
-   The config object (usually called ``config``) provides the values of configuration values set in :file:`conf.py` as attributes.
+   The config object (usually called ``config``) provides the values of configuration values set in the :doc:`configuration file</config>` as attributes.
 It is an instance of :class:`.Config`.

    The config is available as ``app.config`` or ``env.config``.